ministryofjustice/developer-playground/README.md

 User registration with email verification
 User accounts, admins can also manage all other users

-TODO:

-User roles
-- "Admin".
-Full service access.
-CRUD all articles.
-Edit and delete users.
-Create and delete all comments.

-- "Basic".
-Create, edit and delete own articles.
-Delete own comments.
-Read all articles and comments.

-- "Guest".
-View public articles and comments only.

-Tests
-- Full coverage (see Simplecov)

-- View spec coverage, although simplecov does not cover view specs by default

-- Acceptance tests (capybara?)

-Users
-- User avatars

-Docker
-- Dockerise the application

 ## Getting Started

 The application has a seeds.rb file to create dummy users with article posts and comments.
 The comments will be posted on the other users articles.